freedomofpress/securedrop-client/app/architecture.md

 The core components of the application are:

 - Renderer process: runs the React UI.
 The renderer comunicates with the application via [Electron IPC](https://www.electronjs.org/docs/latest/tutorial/ipc).
 The App's IPC API is defined in [preload/index.ts](./src/preload/index.ts).
-- Main process: trusted backend of the Electron application.
+- Main process: backend of the Electron application.
 Performs all database and filesystem access, proxied network requests, and cryptographic operations.
 - Fetch Worker: a Node.js worker thread spawned from the main process to handle download and decryption without blocking the main process.
 - Database (SQLite): used for persistent storage of metadata and plaintext message and file information

-The application also performs network I/O and decryption:
+The application also performs network I/O and decryption as follows:

 - Decryption: all cryptographic operations use GPG for decryption.
-In development, this is done by shelling out and running `gpg` commands.
-In the production Qubes environment, all decryption occurs in the `sd-gpg` VM via `qubes-gpg-client`.
+All decryption occurs in the `sd-gpg` VM via `qubes-gpg-client`.
+(In development, this is done by shelling out and running `gpg` commands. )
-- Network I/O: all network calls are proxied via the [securedrop-proxy](../proxy/).
-In development, the Rust proxy is built and run in a shell child process.
-In the production Qubes environment, all network calls go to the Qubes `sd-proxy` VM.
+- Network I/O: all network calls are go to the Qubes `sd-proxy` VM and are proxied via the [securedrop-proxy](../proxy/).
+(In development, the Rust proxy is built and run in a shell child process.)

 ## Architecture Diagram